Everything You Need to Know about Radisson Rewards Everything You Need to Know about Radisson Rewards

 Hotel stays

 Radisson Rewards switched from a fixed-category award chart to dynamic pricing in October 2022.
 This overnight change was intensely frustrating for me to digest, as I was sitting on over half a million Radisson Rewards points at the time.
 Changes like this are never good.
+I ended up booking a stay out of them at the Radisson Collection Royal Hotel in Copenhagen.
+I transferred most of the rest to Radisson Rewards Americas (and ultimately Choice Privileges) while I still could.

-That being said, redeeming Radisson Rewards points for hotel stays is still likely the best value for your points.
+Even with their massive devaluation, redeeming Radisson Rewards points for hotel stays is likely the best value for your points.
 To redeem points for a stay, first search for the hotel you want.
-The points price is based on the cash price, so keep an eye on the rate.
+The points price is tied to the cash price, so keep an eye on the rate.
 If you have some flexibility, try to find the lowest cash rate you can.
-Let's walk through a redemption to demonstrate how to redeem Radisson Rewards points using the new dynamic pricing.

 Example hotel redemption

 First, head to radissonhotels.com and choose your destination and dates.
 Here, we'll search for a hotel stay in Copenhagen — the place I most recently redeemed Radisson points.
-The Radisson website will present you with available hotels.

-Search Results for Radisson hotels in Copenhagen
+Radisson hotels in Copenhagen

-Radisson Hotels search results.
+Radisson hotels search results.

-Unless I'm dead certain on my plans (and even then I book using a card offering trip cancellation insurance), I always book flexible rates.
-After selecting this rate, I'm taken to the final booking screen.
-This is where you can choose to Pay with Radisson points.
-About halfway down the page, you'll see the option for “Redeem your point on this stay.”
+Unless I'm completely sure about my plans (and even then, I book using a card offering trip cancellation insurance), I always book flexible rates.
+After selecting a rate, continue to the final booking screen.
+You may have to click through an additional screen before checkout where Radisson tries to upsell you on extras for your stay.

-Clicking “Use my points” will take you to a form where you can decide how many points to apply toward your stay.
+This will take you to a form where you can decide how many points to apply toward your stay.
 It's similar to how Hilton allows you to make partial redemptions with points + cash.
-In general, I've found that using 100% points yields a better value.
+In this case, there aren't enough points in my account to cover our example 3-night stay.
+If this is your situation, you'll see how much you're saving.

 Radisson transfer partners

 You can transfer your Radisson Rewards points to several airlines at mostly a 10:1 ratio.
-We don't recommend doing so as you're giving up 20-50% of the value.
+We don't recommend doing so, as you're giving up 20-50% of the value.
 Transfer to airline miles in one of three increments:

 • 2,000 Radisson points for 200 miles (10:1 ratio)